Robinhood covered calls: options trading fees, platform review. Instructions on how to set up, buy, and sell covered calls on Robinhood.

 Writing Covered Calls at Robinhood

-If you do not already have the shares, you’ll need to purchase them first.
+If you do not already have the shares, you’ll need to buy them first.
 Then, when you sell a call against them, Robinhood will automatically group the shares and the option into one position.

-Once you have the shares, you will select the Strike Price, the Expiration Date, and the Premium you hope to collect from your option.
+Once you have the shares, you will select the strike price, the expiration date, and the premium you hope to collect from your option.

 Once your sale is confirmed, you can track the progress of the position from the main page of your brokerage account.